R2D2-2019/USART_library/README.md

 ### Using the usart connection

 The usart connection class is a child of ostream and istream thanks to this we can use the `<<` or the `>>` operators.
 If you want more control what to do with the data you can use `available()` to check how much data is available, use `receive()` to get that data and use `send()` to send data on the usart bus.
-When using `receive()` always make sure there is data available as this will give undefined behaviour.
+When using `receive()` always make sure there is data available as this will give undefined behaviour when no data is available.

 ### Using the hardware usart